jazzband/jsonmodels/docs/implementation_notes.rst

 PyPy is supported, although there is one problem with garbage collecting:
-**PyPy's weakref implementation is not stable, so garbage collecting may not work, which may cause memory leak** (values for non existent objects may still be preserved, since descriptors are for fields implementation).
+**PyPy's weakref implementation is not stable, so garbage collecting may not work, which may cause memory leak** (values for nonexistent objects may still be preserved, since descriptors are for fields implementation).

 All others features are fully supported.